mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/record-as-buffer.md

 ---
 title: RecordAsBuffer class
+description: Defines operations to move data between a file record, a row in a dataset, and a string buffer.

 ---

 Defines operations to move data between a file record, a row in a dataset, and a string buffer.